-Q: How many credits are required for the Information Science program at Penn State Great Valley?
+Q: How many credits are required for the Information Science Program?

 Q: Do you allow students to transfer credits into the program?

-A: The average age of our students is mid-thirties.
-You will find most of our students share the same concern about not having taken classes in quite some time, and how to juggle graduate school with an already busy life.
-Penn State Great Valley was designed for your needs, and we are ready to accommodate your busy schedule.
+A: The average age of our students is 32.
+You will find most of our students share the same concern and worry how they will be able to juggle graduate school with an already busy life.
+Our information science program is designed for needs of working adults.

 We encourage those who are not sure about committing to a master’s degree to consider beginning with a graduate certificate—which, in most cases, allows for credits earned to transfer to the degree program upon admission.
 Each semester, prospective students can take advantage of our “test drive” program, which offers the opportunity to sit in on a class.
 To arrange a test drive, email [email protected] and a program representative will reach out to discuss options with you.

 Q: How long will it take me to graduate?

 A: You can expect to complete your degree in as little as two years if attending part-time or 12-18 months if attending full-time.

 Q: Are career services provided?